th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 # Wake Word
 A wake word is used to activate the voice assistant. also called "hot word".
-Rhasppy can listen to a wake world through different systemes.
-It is also possible to wake rhaspy with a HTTP Post verb.
+Rhasspy can listen to a wake world through different systems.
+It is also possible to wake Rhasspy with a HTTP Post verb.
 The best system is Porcupine.

 [Read more about Wake Word](/pages/knowledge/wake-word)